umbralcalc/umbralcalc.github.io/_posts/pneumoinfer.md

 $$
 \begin{equation}
 P(\dots, n_i, \dots, t) = q(\dots, n_i, \dots, t) + \sum_{\forall i} p_i(\dots, n_i, \dots, t) \,.
 \end{equation}
 $$

 Though we intend our analysis of this class of multi-state models to apply more generally beyond immediate applications to pneumococcus, it also is worth noting that restricting individuals to occupy a single state at a time only approximates the full pneumococcal carriage dynamics.
 The true process actually allows for some individuals to carry more than one serotype at at time.
-However, due to the relatively low and variable reported prevalence of simultaneous serotype carriers (or 'co-colonised' individuals) across different studies (see, e.g., [Gratten et al. (1989)](https://pubmed.ncbi.nlm.nih.gov/2639508/), [Huebner et al. (2000)](https://journals.lww.com/pidj/fulltext/2000/10000/lack_of_utility_of_serotyping_multiple_colonies.19.aspx) and many others...), the single-state occupation model should still a good tracer model of the underlying dynamical behaviour of the system.
+However, due to the relatively low and variable reported prevalence of simultaneous serotype carriers (or 'co-colonised' individuals) across different studies (see, e.g., [@gratten1989multiple], [@huebner2000lack] and many others...), the single-state occupation model should still a good tracer model of the underlying dynamical behaviour of the system.
 Note also that this additional complexity in the dynamics should be straightforward to incorporate into our framework for future analyses.

 Let's now try an approximation for the joint distributions of $p_i(\dots, n_i, \dots, t)$ and $q(\dots, n_i, \dots, t)$ which assumes separability, such that